 This option has a twofold bonus: you get to easily fit your workout into your day while spending some quality time with your kids at the same time.
 And you’ll probably have fun with it, too.

-Ride bikes or walk/run through the neighborhood with them.
+Ride bikes, build ramps for scooters or walk/run through the neighborhood with them.
 Dust off those old rollerblades you had in the 90s and show off your skills to your kids.
 (They’ll be so impressed!)

 Take them to the park and jump on the swings and slides with them (just don’t take out any toddlers while you’re there).
 Bike around a nature trail for fun with the family or take a hike if it’s warm out.